IBM/OpenWhisk-on-Kubernetes/minikube_deployment.md

 kubectl -n openwhisk exec -ti configure-openwhisk-XXXXX /bin/bash #Replace configure-openwhisk-XXXXX to your configure-openwhisk's pod name
 ```

-Now, you are inside the configure-openwhisk pod, run the following command to edit the Docker API version for one of our components.
+Now, you are inside the configure-openwhisk pod.
+Run the following command to edit the Docker API version for one of our components.

 ```bash
 sed '/"15s"/a "         - name: "DOCKER_API_VERSION" \n            value: "1.23"' /incubator-openwhisk-deploy-kube/ansible-kube/environments/kube/files/invoker.yml